 - Increasing the resilience of people who have a strong affinity with sport and physical activity, ensuring they are treated as valued customers.

-Satellite clubs 2017-21 should be targeted at young people aged 14-19.
+Satellite clubs 2017-21 involve the development of new regular opportunities to take part in sport or physical activity outside of school curriculum time.
+The program will be targeted at young people aged 14-19.
 The core audience among this age group being those young people who are inactive or generally less active on a regular basis.
+Other projects aimed at targeting Sport England priority groups will be prioritised.

 Sport England have produced a guidance document to help plan, establish and sustain a successful Satellite Club.